 Alternatively, your customers can submit referrals inside a customer portal that they’ve already been using to receive project updates or monitor their solar production.
 Ideally, this portal is easily accessible through just a few taps of the finger on their phone right at the moment they have the thought of providing a referral.
 This is one of the key reasons that a customer experience platform like Bodhi with its mobile 1st design and in-app referral tools is an essential layer in a solar company’s solar software stack.

 Unfortunately, the last must have is out of your hands.
-You might think that sending them emails about your referral program or notifications in your company app to submit a referral are “triggers” in the FBM, but they are really reminders that your referral program exists.
+You might think that sending them emails about your solar referral program or notifications in your company app to submit a referral are “triggers” in the FBM, but they are really reminders that your referral program exists.

 The real triggers for submitting a referral is the conversation that your customers are having with their friends and family.
 It’s when the conversation turns to phrases like “What’s that on your roof?” or “How’s that solar thing working out for you?” or “I’m thinking about solar.
 Who do you recommend?”